turtletramp/docker-rtdsphinx/README.md

 # docker-sphinx
-A python3 dockerfile/image that has an opinionated set of extensions for using [Sphinx](http://sphinx-doc.org/) to generate ReadTheDocs-style documentation.
+A python3 dockerfile/image with an opinionated set of extensions for using [Sphinx](http://sphinx-doc.org/) to generate ReadTheDocs-style (and format) documentation.

 ## Extensions and Tools